hwdsl2/setup-ipsec-vpn/aws/README.md

 How to retrieve the IKEv2 credentials following the deployment?
 </summary>

-After the deployment completes, connection credentials generated for IKEv2 mode are uploaded to a specific AWS Simple Storage Service(S3) Bucket.
+After the deployment completes, connection credentials generated for IKEv2 mode are uploaded to a newly created AWS Simple Storage Service (S3) Bucket.
 The download link is then provided under the **Outputs** tab.

 Simply click on the link to download a compressed package named `profiles.zip`.
 To extract the content from the file, you will be prompted to enter a password.
 And that password is the **same one used to connect to your VPN server.**